alysogorov/Ricoh_Aficio_SP1XX_CUPS_driver/README.txt

 your text file, and sends it to stdout), driver gets data from stdin and sends resulting file to your XXX.OUT

-2. The output file can be explored in some binary editor(kinda GHex) or be sent to printer: sudo cat XXX.OUT >/dev/usb/lp0
+2. The output file can be explored with some binary editor(kinda GHex) or be sent to printer: sudo cat XXX.OUT >/dev/usb/lp0